alibaba/GraphScope/docs/storage_engine/grin.md

 ### Order
 - GRIN provides sorted vertex list assumptions.
 - GRIN also assumes that if a vertex list sorted, then there is complete ordering for the vertices from the list.
-- Sorted vertex list faciliates computations like vertex list join and data structures like vertex array which uses vertex as the index of the array.
+- Sorted vertex list facilitates computations like vertex list join and data structures like vertex array which uses vertex as the index of the array.

 ### Reference
 - GRIN introduces the reference concept in partitioned graph.
 It stands for the reference of an instance that can